-RECREATIONAL OFFSHORE LANDING PERMIT
+RECREATIONAL OFFSHORE LANDING PERMIT (ROLP)

-Recreational anglers who are 16 years of age or older and charter captains are required to obtain this permit (free of charge) to possess tunas, billfish, swordfish, amberjacks, groupers, hinds, snappers, dolphinfish, wahoo and cobia.
-Anglers wishing to obtain or renew a permit must register or login at rolp.wlf.la.gov.
+Recreational anglers who are 18 years of age or older and charter captains are required to obtain this permit (free of charge) to possess tunas, billfish, swordfish, amberjacks, groupers, hinds, snappers, dolphinfish, wahoo, cobia and gray triggerfish.
+Anglers wishing to obtain or renew a permit must register or login at www.wlf.la. gov/page/rolp.
 More details on this program are also available on this site.
-The requirement for anglers on a for-hire trip to have the permit has been removed; instead, it is required that the charter captain have a valid Charter Recreational Offshore Landing Permit in his/her possession.
+Anglers going on a charter trip are not required to have a ROLP; instead, it is required that the charter captain have a valid Charter Recreational Offshore Landing Permit in his/her possession.